jipelski/smart-home/back_end/back_end/app/README.md

 ### Services
 **1. database.py**
-  -  Manages the connection to the postgres database asynchronously using asyncpg.
+  -  Manages the connection to the Postgres database asynchronously using asyncpg.
   -  Initialises the database connection at start-up.

 **2. models**